SystemsApproach/security/principles.rst

 .. sidebar:: Picking Your Battles

-   *In Chapter 1 we talked about trust and threats being two sides of the same coin, but another way to frame the discussion is that every secure system design starts with two lists: (1) those elements you trust, and so can build upon; and (2) those elements you do not trust, and so must treat as a threat that you defend against.
+   *In Chapter 1 we talked about trust and threats being two sides of the same coin, but another way to frame the discussion is that every secure system design starts with two lists: (1) those elements you trust, and so can build upon; and (2) those elements you do not trust, and so must treat as a source of threats that you defend against.
 But this is no different than for any system you build: you first identify the building blocks you plan to take as a given, and then you design a solution that fills the "gap" between those building blocks and the requirements you are trying to meet.*

    *One way in which security is unique is that over time you may discover that you need to move items from the first list to the